simonvomeyser/simple-web-dev/resources/markdown/bem-by-example-part-2.md

 excerpt: >-
   This is the second part of my "BEM by Example" series.

-  In this post we will setup the project and then (finally, gosh! ?) implement the header of the Design.
+  In this post we will setup the project and then (finally) implement the header of the Design.
 tags:
   - Frontend
   - Tutorial